-Van hier tot Tokio: A history of Dutch-Japanese relations – DutchReview
+Van hier tot Tokio: a history of Dutch-Japanese relations – DutchReview

 Ah yes, the United States arrived (we’ve heard this story many times before).
 Mind you, they were not looking for oil.
 They were just looking for some trade deals.
 Aggressive trade deals, but still trade deals.
 Arriving with battleships in the Tokyo bay, they forced the Japanese to open up the country and allow foreign trade with multiple countries.

 This was somewhat bad news for the Dutch, as they lost their exclusive friendship with Japan.
-But like two old childhood friends who get separated by adulthood and responsibilities do, they still maintained contact, probably through the telegraph.
+But like two old childhood friends who get separated by adulthood and responsibilities do, Dutch-Japanese relations survived, probably thanks to the telegraph.

-Japan rapidly modernized in the next 50 years, turning from a feudal society to a full fledged 19th Century Western Democracy.
+Japan rapidly modernized in the next 50 years, turning from a feudal society to a full-fledged 19th Century Western Democracy.
 What we mean by that is that it had an appetite to conquer everything around it, like true Europeans (more on that later).
 The Japanese invited the Dutch to do some classic Dutch engineering, helping with constructing floodgates in areas prone to flooding.
-An honorable mention of Dutch engineers is G.A Escher, the father of famous Dutch artist M.C Escher, as well as Johannis de Rijke, who did such a darn good job that he became Vice-Minister of Japan.
+Honourable mentions of Dutch engineers go to G.A Escher, the father of famous Dutch artist M.C Escher, as well as Johannis de Rijke, who did such a darn good job that he became Vice-Minister of Japan.
 They also sent some of their Japanese scholars to the Netherlands on

 Erasmus exchange.
 They also finally formalized their long-friendship, by opening a Dutch consulate in Yokohama in 1859.